 General principles

 The Royal Academy of Dramatic Art (RADA) is committed to fairness and transparency, and we recognise that there will be occasions where an applicant may wish to lodge an appeal or complaint against the admissions process.
 This policy sets out the procedures by which an applicant may lodge a formal appeal or complaint against a decision regarding admission to one of RADA’s direct entry higher education programmes.
-This procedure does not apply to any other courses offered by RADA, including the MA Text & Performance (for which any admissions appeals or complaints should be made to Birkbeck, University of London).
+This procedure does not apply to any other courses offered by RADA, including short courses or RADA Business courses.

 Some issues may be able to be resolved via an informal query, and we encourage applicants to explore their issue informally with RADA before deciding to proceed with a formal appeal or complaint.
 Should you wish to make a formal appeal or complaint, the process outlined here will apply.